 The season, day of the week, and popularity of your wedding date also plays a big role in the final cost of your wedding.
 Vendors are likely to charge more for their services when they are in high demand.

 Where you get married matters a lot in dictating prices.
 More rural locations typically have much lower weddings costs than metropolitan areas, so keep that in mind as you select the city and venue where you plan to wed.
+Depending on the location, a destination wedding can be more or less cost-effective than staying close to home.

 The more bells and whistles you include in your wedding, the more expensive it will be.
-A mostly-DIY wedding with minimal decor will likely be more budget-friendly than a glamorous celebration overflowing with florals, fine linens, and crystal details.
+A mostly-DIY wedding with minimal decor will likely be more budget-friendly than a glamorous all-inclusive wedding celebration overflowing with florals, fine linens, and crystal details.
 Make sure this is top of mind as you decide on the style or theme of your day.

 See our guide on how to plan a wedding on a budget for tips and tricks on cutting costs.